Where Are Tiny Homes Legal? State-by-State Zoning Guide

 What this gives you: a flexible space that still feels calm and complete.

-10. Create a Documentation-Ready Interior Design Package
+10. Create a Documentation-Ready Design Package for Permits

-Tiny homes legal approval often depends on clear documentation, so build a design package that explains the interior choices.
+Tiny home legal approval often depends on clear documentation, so build a design package that explains the interior choices.
 Include a simple floor plan, a material palette, and a furniture schedule that shows clearances.
 Call out 30-inch doorways and 36-inch paths on the plan.
 The contrast is to avoid vague sketches that inspectors cannot interpret.

 Placement note: show the plan from the entry perspective so the flow is easy to understand.